Stability conditions on Kuznetsov components: Introduction

 On the other hand, stability conditions on triangulated categories as introduced by Bridgeland in \cite{Bridgeland:Stab} and wall-crossing have turned out to be an extremely powerful tool for the study of moduli spaces of stable sheaves.
 We connect these two developments with the following two results:

-\begin{Thm} Let $X$ be a Fano threefold of Picard rank $1$.
-Assume that $X$ is not the intersection $X_{2, 3}$ of a quadric and a cubic in $\P^5$.
-Then the Kuznetsov semiorthogonal component $\Ku(X)$ has a Bridgeland stability condition. \end{Thm}
+\begin{Thm} Let $X$ be a Fano threefold of Picard rank $1$ over an algebraically closed field of characteristic either zero or sufficiently large.
+Then the Kuznetsov semiorthogonal component $\Ku(X)$ has a Bridgeland stability condition.\footnote{In some case, we deduce Theorem~\ref{thm:main1} as an immediate consequence of an explicit description of the Kuznetsov component, which however is stated in the literature only for characteristic zero (and so it also holds if the characteristic of the base field is sufficiently large), see the tables in Section~\ref{sec:3foldsoverview}.} \end{Thm}

-The most interesting cases of Theorem~\ref{thm:main1} are Fano threefolds of index two, and those of index one and even genus.
+The most interesting cases of Theorem~\ref{thm:main1} are Fano threefolds of index two, and those of index one and even genus; in these case, the theorem holds over any algebraically closed field, independently on the characteristic.
 We refer to Section~\ref{sec:3foldsoverview} for an overview of the classification of Fano threefolds of Picard rank one, and the exceptional collections appearing implicitly in Theorem~\ref{thm:main1}.
-Our results also apply to a number of Fano threefolds of higher Picard rank.

-\begin{Thm} Let $X$ be a cubic fourfold.
-Then $\Ku(X)$ has a Bridgeland stability condition. \end{Thm} Here $\Ku(X)$ is defined by the semiorthogonal decomposition
+\begin{Thm} Let $X$ be a cubic fourfold over an algebraically closed field $k$ with $\Char k \neq 2$.
+Then $\Ku(X)$ has a Bridgeland stability condition. \end{Thm}